unusualcomputers/space_window/README.md

 * Configuration

     There are quite a few options here - fonts, colors, slideshow speed, location for the clock and weather display and so on.
-Dfinitely worth checking out.
+Definitely worth checking out.

 The bottom row of buttons is for maintenance, you'll use it rarely if ever, but they are handy (Update most of all, this is how we will fix bugs you tell us about).